THE CRAFT OF WRITING SERIES: Young Adult Fiction

 The cost for this three-week program is $150.00.
 Write On members receive a 10% discount.
 To become a member, please click here.
-To register online for this program, please click here.
+To register online for this program, please click the button below.
 For other registration options, please call 920.868.1457.

-Please note: registration closes on Wednesday, February 3!
-To register after this date, please call 920.868.1457.
-You will receive an email with information on how to join via Zoom two to three days prior to the class.
+Please note: registration for this workshop closes February 3rd.
+To register after the 3rd, please call 920.868.1457.
+Registrants will receive the information to join by Zoom 2-3 days prior to the first session.

 ABOUT THE PRESENTERS